jamktiko/Atra/backend/README.md

 ### Lambdas

-The Lambda queries the database via RDS Proxy (not directly to the database, for better pooling/scaling).
+The Lambda queries the database.
+In the future, this is supposed to be done via RDS Proxy (for better pooling/scaling).

 ### Database

-The RDS Proxy forwards the request to the MySQL database.
+After query:

 - Data is returned to the Lambda.
 - Lambda processes and sends the response back through API Gateway -> to the frontend.